opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### What is Email mode?

 Email mode is one of two options that FormSG users have for receiving their form responses, the other being Storage mode.

+If you opt to create your form on Email mode, your form responses will be sent to email addresses that you specify.
+FormSG will not store your form responses for security purposes.

+Email mode is permissible for individual responses classified Restricted Sensitive High and below, and collated data classified Confidential and below.

 ### When should I choose Email mode?